awesome-templates/electron-template/template-readme.md

 ## Adding Dependencies

-If you need to `require` or `import` the dependency in `./app`, you should install it in `./app` folder as production dependency, otherwise just install it in root folder as dev dependency.
+If you need to `require` the dependency in `./app`, you should install it in `./app` folder as production dependency, otherwise just install it in root folder as dev dependency.